apache/airflow/README.md

 and prepare `alpha`, `beta` releases for the next `MINOR` version, the PRs merged to main will still be released in the next `MINOR` release until `rc` version is cut.
 This is happening because the `v2-*-test` and `v2-*-stable` branches are rebased on top of main when next `beta` and `rc` releases are prepared.
-For example when we cut `2.10.0beta1` version, anything merged to main before `2.10.0rc1` is released, will find its way to 2.10.0rc1.
+For example, when we cut `2.10.0beta1` version, anything merged to main before `2.10.0rc1` is released, will find its way to 2.10.0rc1.

 3. Then, once we prepare the first RC candidate for the MINOR release, we stop moving the `v2-*-test` and